BonnyAD9/uamp/README.md

   v  vol  volume=VALUE
     set the volume to the given VALUE, VALUE must be in range from 0 to 1

+  mute
+    toggle mute/unmute

+  fs  find-songs
+    look for new songs
 ```

 ## How it looks